 Rest and serve: Leave the dish to rest in the fridge for 12 to 24 hours so that the flavours meld.
 Serve at room temperature.
 Do not reheat.

-Pointers For a Fantastic Saor
+Tips For a Fantastic Saor

 Perfect saor is all about balance—sweet onions, high-quality vinegar, and a well-prepared main ingredient (your fish or vegetable of choice).
 Follow these tips for the best result:

-Pick the right main ingredient: If making a vegetarian saor, as with my recipe above, remember that produce, too, must veer towards the sweet side.
+Pick the right main ingredient: If making a vegetarian saor, as with my recipe above, remember that produce, must veer towards the sweet side.
 For radicchio saor, this means picking the tardivo variety over other radicchios, which tend to be quite bitter.
-Alternatively, a delica pumpkin (roasted) in autumn or a very fresh eggplant (grilled) in summer will give you a wonderful result for a much cheaper price when compared to the tardivo.
-As a vegetarian, I’m not the most qualified person to provide guidance on traditional fish-based saor, but, if you’re into fish and seafood, then the two most popular versions would be sardines or prawns (mazzancolle).
+Alternatively, a delica pumpkin (roasted) in autumn or a very fresh eggplant (grilled) in summer will give you a wonderful result for a much more affordable price when compared to the tardivo.
+As a vegetarian, I’m not the most qualified person to provide guidance on traditional fish-based saor, but, if you’re into fish and seafood, then the two most popular versions would be fried sardines or prawns (mazzancolle).

 Use onions and the main ingredient in equal amounts: a 1:1 ratio, weighed raw; when in doubt, use more onions than needed - any surplus can be used for a cheese platter, burger night, or crostini topping.